 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

-• Generally speaking, LLC bankruptcy doesn’t affect the owner because the LLC is a separate legal entity.
-That personal asset protection is a large part of why many entrepreneurs create LLCs to begin with.
+Generally speaking, LLC bankruptcy doesn’t affect the owner because the LLC is a separate legal entity.
+That how to protect personal assets in a business is a large part of why many entrepreneurs create LLCs to begin with.
 The LLC is liable for its own debts, giving a sort of built-in bankruptcy protection for the owner.

 That said, if one of the owners signs a personal guarantee for a business debt, it becomes a personal debt for the owner, too.
 The owner is personally liable for that debt.
 They might even have to file for personal bankruptcy if they can’t pay the debt.